 Ways to visit Mt.
-Everest is different between adventurous mountaineers and most of common visitors.
+Everest are different between adventurous mountaineers and most common visitors.

-For adventurous mountaineers who are enthusiastic in climbing, the best way to see Mount Everest is to trek and hike to the Everest Base Camp and spend a camping night there to enjoy different view of the Mt.
-Everest, like its sunrise, sunset and its starry night.
+For adventurous mountaineers who are enthusiastic about climbing, the best way to see Mount Everest is to trek and hike to the Everest Base Camp and spend a camping night there to enjoy a different view of Mt.
+Everest, like its sunrise, sunset, and its starry night.
 Adventurous individuals can also climb to the top of the peak, which will be a great challenge.

 How to Get to Mt.
 Everest from Lhasa

-There are no train, flights or public bus go to Mt.
+There are no trains, flights or public bus go to Mt.
 Everest directly.
-Travelers need to arrival Lhasa firstly from other cities of China.
-You could choose to fly to Lhasa from Beijing, Xi’an, Chengdu, Chongqing, Xining and Kunming or take train from Xi’an, Beijing, Chongqing, Langzhou or Xi’ning.
+Travelers need to arrive in Lhasa firstly from other cities in China.
+You could choose to fly to Lhasa from Beijing, Xi’an, Chengdu, Chongqing, Xining, and Kunming or take the train from Xi’an, Beijing, Chongqing, Lanzhou, or Xi’ning.

-In order to have more time to adapt to altitude sickness, you are advice to enter Tibet by flights and leave Tibet by train.
-Because you can get the amazing views along the road: Rippling Qinghai Lake, Kunlun Snow Mountain, Tanggula Mountain, Holy Namco Lake, the yak ran over the grasslands and one of the No Man's Lands – Kekexili.
+In order to have more time to adapt to altitude sickness, you are advised to enter Tibet by flight and leave Tibet by train.
+Because you can get the amazing views along the road: Rippling Qinghai Lake, Kunlun Snow Mountain, Tanggula Mountain, Holy Namco Lake, the yak running over the grasslands, and one of the No Man's Lands – Kekexili.

-And then take car which agreement by us to Shigatse–Tingri–EBC (Rongbuk Monastery).
+And then take the car which agreement by us to Shigatse – Tingri – EBC (Rongbuk Monastery).